-Using our free 3DVista mobile (Android or Apple) and web apps, it's been possible to download your 3DVista virtual tours onto a mobile phone or VR headset for a while now.
+Using our free 3DVista mobile (Android or Apple) and VR apps (Oculus Quest and Pico devices), it's been possible to download your 3DVista virtual tours onto a mobile phone or VR headset for a while now.
 But we have just now released a new app system that allows anyone to download your virtual tour straight when running it.
 In Windows and Android, this will create a separate little app with app icon on your home screen, which when being clicked will run your tour in full screen and without internet connection.
 No need to search or purchase any app from the app stores.

 From your own servers

 So, there's a brand new and much easier way of downloading your virtual tours onto computers, Android phones and (what may be most interesting for you all) Oculus Go and Quest!
 And the best news is: It works no matter where you host your tours.
 It is therefore NOT limited to 3DVista hosting.

 Another good news is that this way, there's no download size limit (apart from the actual storage space on your device obviously 😉